bobheadxi/bobheadxi.github.io/_posts/2019-11-8-appengine-branch-previews.md

-I didn't actually start off with leveraging GitHub Actions for automating this process - my first iteration used [CircleCI](https://circleci.com/), where we run out tests and style checkks and whatnot, which had the advantage of allowing me to stage deployments based on whether or not previous checks pass:
+I didn't actually start off with leveraging GitHub Actions for automating this process - my first iteration used [CircleCI](https://circleci.com/), where we run our tests, style checks, and and so on.
+This had the advantage of allowing me to stage deployments based on whether or not previous checks pass:

 <p align="center">